-The Marquis of Winchester survived the Restoration; and, having died premier marquis of England in l674, was buried at Englefield.
+The Marquess of Winchester survived the Restoration; and, having died premier marquess of England in l674, was buried at Englefield.
 This monument, upon which our author’s verses are engraved, is made of black and white marble; and a copartment underneath the lines bears this inscription:

 ” The Lady Marchioness Dowager, in testimony of her love and sorrow, gave this monument to the memory of a most affectionate, tender husband.”
 On a flat marble stone, beneath the monument, is the following epitaph: ”